serge1/elfio-rs/README.md

 ## Status

 Work in progress.
-No official releases were made so far.
+Only ELF file reader is implemented so far.
 Your contribution is welcomed!

 ## Documentation